Sweden to Portugal (Mostly) by Train

 The villages of the Cinque Terre are connected by the same rail line you take from Genoa.
 The easiest way to see each village is to hop on the train and take it to the next town.
 However, the Cinque Terre is a national park, so a pass is needed.
 We purchased a park pass ($20/pp) that allowed for train travel between all the villages at the station in Riomaggiore.

 While the towns of the Cinque Terre are very scenic, the train itself isn’t.
 It spends most of its time burrowing through tunnels and is crowded with tourists, but each ride is very short.
 We used the train between all of the villages, except for Corniglia to Vernazza, which we hiked.
-The walking trail from Riomaggiore to Manarola was closed when we were there or we would have walked that as well.
+We wanted to walk more but the walking trail from Riomaggiore to Manarola was closed.

 At the end of the day, we took the train from Monterosso al Mare back to Genoa, which took a little over an hour, somewhat less scenic though as it was dark by then.